MIG and TIG are two common welding methods with similar-sounding names in the world of welding.

 When To Use TIG and MIG Welding

-MIG simply can create more feet of bead in an hour than TIG and install more “pounds” of weld filler.
+- Production: MIG can create more feet of beads in an hour than TIG and install more “pounds” of weld filler.
 When high productivity is needed, MIG welding is the go-to method.

-TIG welding will be a better choice when you are dealing with:
+TIG welding will be a better choice when you are dealing with the following:

-TIG welding is harder to learn, but if your or your employees have the experience, it gives you the option of using TIG welds when it is the better welding process.
+- Experienced Welders: TIG welding is harder to learn, but if you or your employees have the experience, it allows you to use TIG welds when it is the better welding process.

-When the final piece must look great, TIG is often the go-to welding method.
+- Fine or Delicate Work: TIG is often the go-to welding method when the final piece must look great.
 Pieces like artwork, automotive restoration, sinks, etc., that are highly visible are prime TIG applications.
 Plus, you have the heat control needed to prevent warping and burning with thinner, finer pieces of metal.

-Neither TIG nor MIG is “better.”
+Neither TIG or MIG is “better.”
 One may be a better choice in certain situations, depending on the variables you must address.

 TIG welders create accurate, narrow, good-looking beads with good penetration.
 But they are more expensive and require experienced welders.
 The TIG process is often preferred for pipe joints, thinner stock, and on aluminum and stainless steel work where the bead is left exposed.